-The Women’s Peace Tables open a space for conflict transformation processes, as well as opportunities for for women's voices to be heard, thus increasing the visibility of women peace activists.
-In order to make the dialogue sustainable, PeaceWomen Across the Globe’s local partner organisations follow up the recommendations of the corresponding Women’s Peace Tables using advocacy, campaigns and discussions with influential decision-makers, linking them with policy processes such as CEDAW reporting or the drafting of National Action Plans (NAP) for UN Security Council Resolution (UNSCR) 1325, and with implementation strategies for the 2030 Agenda for Sustainable Development.
+The WPTs open a space for conflict-transformation processes, as well as opportunities for women's voices to be heard, thus increasing the visibility of women peace activists.
+In order to make the dialogue sustainable, our local partner organisations follow up the recommendations of the corresponding WPTs using advocacy, campaigns and discussions with influential decision-makers and by linking them with policy processes such as CEDAW reporting, the drafting of National Action Plans (NAP) for UN Security Council Resolution (UNSCR) 1325, and with implementation strategies for the 2030 Agenda for Sustainable Development.

 The 2018-2021 WPT programme is a long-term, worldwide programme with the following three autonomous, yet interrelated programme strands:

-1. Strengthening Women’s Effective Participation in Conflict Transformation: In collaboration with its partners, PWAG will enhance the WPTs in the three post-conflict countries Colombia, Nepal and the Philippines and institutionalise an exchange of views and experience between the partners.
-In each country, 3-7 local peace tables are held each year, each of which focuses on the concerns of women at a decentralised level, in order to increase the local capacities for women’s participation in conflict transformation.
-These concerns are then conveyed at an annual national WPT in the capital city and accompanied by joint advocacy measures for the participation of women and to promote change on a structural level, are then conveyed in an annual national women's peace table.
-This is held, with the participation of the most important stakeholders, in the capital city.
+1. Strengthening Women’s Effective Participation in Conflict Transformation: In collaboration with our partners, we build on the WPTs in the three post-conflict countries Colombia, Nepal and the Philippines and institutionalise an exchange of views and experiences between the partners.
+In each country, 3-7 local WPTs are held annually.
+Each focuses on the concerns of women at a decentralised level, in order to increase the local capacities for women’s participation in conflict transformation.
+These concerns are then conveyed at an annual national WPT in the capital city and accompanied by joint advocacy measures for the participation of women and the promotion of change on a structural level.

 A closer look at Women's Peace Tables: